mrm8488/pomodoro/README.md

-# Pomodoro
+# Pomodoro :tomato: :clock5:
-A pomodoro Vue App with daily inspirational quotes
+A pomodoro Vue App with daily inspirational quotes :page_with_curl: